isomerpages/govtech-stp/_student-pass-holder-lane/Student Pass Holder Lane Overview.md

 ### 2) Entry Application and Approval

-<p style="font-size:18px; margin-bottom:10px; line-height:1.5;">Entry approvals <b>are not required if the traveller arrives from 21 Feb 2022, 2359h</b>, and:<ol style="margin-top:0px; margin-bottom:0px;">
+<p style="font-size:18px; margin-bottom:10px; line-height:1.5;">Entry approvals <b>are not required if the fully vaccinated traveller arrives from 21 Feb 2022, 2359h</b>, and:<ol style="margin-top:0px; margin-bottom:0px;">
 	<li style="line-height:1.5;font-size:18px; list-style-type:lower-roman;">Holds a Student’s Pass (STP) or STP In-Principle Approval (STP-IPA); OR</li>
 	<li style="line-height:1.5;font-size:18px;margin-top:10px;  list-style-type:lower-roman;">Holds a Long-Term Visit Pass (LTVP) or LTVP In-Principle Approval (LTVP-IPA), and is the immediate family member of an STP/STP-IPA holder</li>
 	</ol></p>

-<p style="font-size:18px; margin-bottom:10px; line-height:1.5;">The traveller must produce a valid long-term pass/ IPA letter and proof of vaccination during entry.
+<p style="font-size:18px; margin-bottom:10px; line-height:1.5;">The traveller must produce a valid long-term pass/ IPA letter and proof of vaccination during onboarding.
 Travellers who meet the above-mentioned criteria, but had earlier obtained an entry approval letter issued under the Student’s Pass Lane, will no longer require the entry approval letter.</p>

 <p style="font-size:18px; margin-bottom:15px; line-height:1.5;">Entry approvals are still required for the following:</p>